cjrhone/react-tap-room/NOTES.md

 ### Installation ###

 `REACT` and `Angular` are both equal in installation/setup.
-They both require hefty amount of installations before use.
+They both require hefty amounts of installations before use.

-React requires `npm install react@15.5.4 react-dom@15.5.4 --save ` to install react and the react dom `npm install webpack@3.4.0 -g` to install webpack globally `npm install react-router-dom@4.0.0 --save` to install the router `$ npm install eslint -g` and `$ npm install eslint-plugin-react -g` to install linter, which is a debugger and requires quite a bit of configuring to work decently.
+React requires `npm install react@15.5.4 react-dom@15.5.4 --save ` to install react and the react dom `npm install webpack@3.4.0 -g` to install webpack globally `npm install react-router-dom@4.0.0 --save` to install the router `$ npm install eslint -g` and `$ npm install eslint-plugin-react -g` to install linter, which is a debugger and requires quite a bit of configuring to work well.
 And lastly react hot loader (HMR) which auto-updates our live server `npm install react-hot-loader@3.0.0-beta.7 --save-dev`

+Additional:
+`$ npm install prop-types@15.5.10 --save`
+for including prop-types.
+`$ npm install webpack-dev-server@2.5.0 -g
+$ npm install webpack-dev-server@2.5.0 --save-dev`
+A different version of webpack, depending on necessity

+`npm install html-webpack-plugin@2.29.0 --save-dev` dependency needed for HMR

 ### Work Flow ###